DaveShepperd/hd/README.md

 Before uploading to github, I added a --head, --tail (and --wide) options so it would be more useful on Windows when built with MinGW32.
 This because Windows (XP,7,10) doesn't have much in the way of redirects nor head nor tail nor less (although it does have more that can be piped, at least on W10).
 I can't speak to Windows11 (yet).
-The Makefile is for Linux.
+The Makefile is for Linux and Makefile.mingw is for MinGW32-make.

 <pre>
 Usage: hd [-bhwB?] [--head=n] [--tail=n] [--skip=n] file [... file]